III National Partizans

 The Sites of Battles of Latvian and Lithuanian National Partisans – the Forest Brothers

-It is located on Rīgas Street near the Krustpils Lutheran Church.
+Located on Riga Street near the Krustpils Lutheran Church.

-On September 22, 1996, a memorial stone to Rihards Pārups and the group of national partisans led by him was unveiled in Krustpilis.
-The memorial stone was created by the sculptor Ilgvars Mozulāns, but its creation was financially supported by the speaker of the Saeima, Ilga Kreituse.
-This event was organized by the board of the National Partisan Association of Latvia.
+On September 22, 1996, a memorial stone was unveiled in Krustpils to Rihards Pārups and the national partisan group he led.
+The memorial stone was created by sculptor Ilgvars Mozulāns, and its creation was financially supported by the Speaker of the Saeima, Ilga Kreituse.
+This event was organized by the board of the Latvian National Partisan Association.

-who were murdered by the Cheka special group
+who were murdered by a Cheka special group

 Group commander